rockmanvnx6/RMIT-notes/Security notes/Lecture 2 (austin-MacBookPro's conflicted copy 2018-11-26).md

 - Encrypts 1 bit of the plaintext at a time.
 - It uses an **infinite stream of pseudorandom** bits as a key
 - Its pseudorandom generator should be unpredictable and the key should never be used.
 - The **key is less than the original message**.
-However the security level is also less than One-Time Pad because the key isn't as long as the message.
-Although, the security level is still strong.
+However the security level is also less than One-Time Pad

 ### Usages and Examples: